 Planning to go for IVF ? - Read this before you proceed.

-Infertility is a growing problem in the today’s scenario of stressful life, both husband and wife working in high pressure jobs and growing career ambitions.
-In all these, there is very little time devoted to developing a family, early in life.
+Infertility is a growing problem in the today’s scenario of stressful life, both husband and wife are working in high pressure jobs and growing career ambitions.
+In all these, there is very little time devoted to growing a family, early in life.
 Eventually when the couple plans for a baby, it turns out to be prolonged battle.
-Usually in desperation, the couple is ready to take any step to fulfill their dream of having a child now.
-Now-a-days most of these cases are referred for an IVF treatment, rarely depending on the exact cause of their fertility problem.
-I had previously written about why IVF should be the last option and never the first.
+Usually in desperation, the couple is ready to take any step to fulfil their dream of having a child at the earliest.
+Most of these couples with difficulty in getting pregnant are referred for an IVF treatment, but that is rarely on the exact cause of their fertility problem.
+I had previously written about why IVF should be the last option and never the first priority treatment.

 Today I am writing about the most searched topic on Google – the cost of IVF?

 I will divide the topic into two – financial cost and the cost on your health of an IVF.

 With IVF, a method of assisted reproduction, a man’s sperm and the woman’s egg are combined in a laboratory dish, where fertilization occurs.
 The resulting embryo or embryos is/are then transferred to the woman’s uterus (womb) to implant and develop naturally.
 Usually, two to four embryos are placed in the woman’s uterus at one time.
 Each attempt is called a cycle.